ianharris/digit-recognizer-experiment/README.md

 # Training and Validation Data Set

 In order to explore the difference in CNN architectures on the results we need to have a proper training and validation set.
 The data provided as part of the Kaggle competition is certainly a good start but has one draw back; we don't have the labels for the validation set.

+Note: *Kaggle refer to this set as the test set.
+The term validation is more appropriate for our use as we want it to use it to try and validate various model choices rather than test a selected model.*

-To correctly compare the results of various architectures a set of labelled validation data is a must; we could evaluate the results by predicting on the validation data set and then submit to Kaggle but that would limit us to 10 validations a day.
+To correctly compare the results of various architectures a set of labelled validation data is a must; we could evaluate the results by predicting on the Kaggle test data set and then submit to Kaggle but that would limit us to 10 validations a day.

 To overcome this issue we will use the Kaggle training set and split it up into a new training and validation set.
 The Kaggle training set has 42,000 labelled images.
 We will take 10% of this as a validation set and keep the other 90% as a training set.
 When we divide up the set we need to be sure we maintain uniformity - we don't want the validation set to consist only of the digit 9, for example.